buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 ### Accessing the Host Machines

 _Direct Access_ - The _Electric Forest_ wireless keyboard/trackpad controller is kept atop the equipment rack in the “closet” next to _Beat Nexus_.
-The closet door is opened via the 007 key in Curatorial.

-_Remote Access_ – The _Electric Forest_ Mac Mini is accessible via `Jump Desktop`. `Jump Desktop` is the ideal access method for manually triggering scene changes or volume states via the `Power Manager` menu bar list.
+_Remote Access_ – The _Electric Forest_ Mac Mini is accessible via `Jump Desktop`. `Jump Desktop` is the ideal access method for manually triggering scene changes or volume states via the `Power Manager` event list.

 When troubleshooting a physical system issue, direct access is recommended.